mfumagalli/Copenhagen/Files/solutions.md

 ```

 For instance, you may have 0/20 in AFR and EUR, 20/20 in EAS, while there are only 4 called genotypes in NAM.
-Recall that we previously estimated a minor allele frequency of 0.84% in NAM without assigning individuals.
+Note that we have previously estimated a minor allele frequency of 0.84% in NAM without assigning individual genotypes.

 # quick